Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/06-translate-text.md

     ![](./images/11.png)

-1. In the **GetLanguage** function, under the comment **Use the Azure AI Translator detect function**, add the following code to use the Azure AI Translator's REST API to detect the language of the specified text, being careful not to replace the code at the end of the function that returns the language:
+1. In the **GetLanguage** function, under the comment **Use the Translator detect function**, add the following code to use the Azure AI Translator's REST API to detect the language of the specified text, being careful not to replace the code at the end of the function that returns the language:

     **C#**

     ```csharp
-    // Use the Azure AI Translator detect function
+    // Use the Azure AI Translator translate function
     object[] body = new object[] { new { Text = text } };
     var requestBody = JsonConvert.SerializeObject(body);
     using (var client = new HttpClient())